New year, new skates. The Bauer Vapor

-The new Aerofoam pro liner is one of the new features in the Hyperlites.
-It’s a moisture wicking technology foam that is placed in optimal places to ensure comfort.
+The new Aerofoam pro liner is one of the new features in the Hyperlite.
+It’s a moisture-wicking technology foam that is placed in optimal places to ensure comfort.

 The foam is placed throughout the ankle and foot.
 The foam is lighter than many of the other skates on the market.